-- Jude called me.
-We were at my daughter Gerri's place, 1 and yes, Jude told me everything, what happened.
-And then 2 the RCMP started calling me after she did.
-3 MS. KIM MCPHERSON: I do want to say, though, 4 5 once the -- the community loved Jennifer.
-Like, they loved her.
+4 MS. KIM MCPHERSON: I do want to say, though, 5 once the -- the community loved Jennifer.
+Like, they loved 6 her.
 They helped with the search efforts with the RCMP.
-6 - They had boats out in the ocean looking for her.
-7 - Oh, yes.
-When she first went missing, we --I work in government, and I was ironically working on ending violence against Aboriginal women and girls, and when she went missing, my mind went blank.
-And then I remembered a toolkit, and I remember working on a submission at work to fund it.
+7 They had boats out in the ocean looking for her.

+8 Oh, yes.
+When she first went missing, we --9 I work in government, and I was ironically working on ending 10 violence against Aboriginal women and girls, and when she 11 went missing, my mind went blank.
+And then I remembered a 12 toolkit, and I remember working on a submission at work to 13 fund it.
 So, I used it.
-To work in that area and then find out your sister has gone missing, it's horrible.
+To work in that area and then find 14 out your sister has gone missing, it's horrible.

-Anyways, I used that toolkit, and then I told 15 the police, you know, do a poster for my sister to help find 16 17 her.
+15 Anyways, I used that toolkit, and then I told the police, you know, do a poster for my sister to help find 16 17 her.
 And, when they did, they described her as Caucasian.
 So, I called my mom and I said, "Mom, they might not look 18 for her if we said she was Aboriginal."
-So, we made a 19 decision to just leave it as Caucasian, because we thought 20 nobody would help in the search efforts and take it 21 22 seriously, because we know how society doesn't respond to 23 Aboriginal women that go missing.
-So, we made a conscious 24 decision to just leave it and not correct them.
+So, we made a 19 decision to just leave it as Caucasian, because we thought 20 21 nobody would help in the search efforts and take it seriously, because we know how society doesn't respond to 22 Aboriginal women that go missing.
+So, we made a conscious 23 24 decision to just leave it and not correct them.

-One good thing that came out of it, though,
+25 One good thing that came out of it, though,

-is that at the time, the Chief of the Assembly of First 1 2 Nations was Shawn Atleo.
-So, that was his traditional territory, and he actually got the Regional Chief in B.C. to 3 help our family with the court system, with so much stuff, 4 5 right, Mom?
-I can't remember her name, but she worked very closely with my mother to make sure -- Charlene Boleo 6 7 (phon).
-8 So, she worked with my mother very closely to help, just to make sure that my mother wasn't mistreated, 9 that they did the investigations properly.
-And, she hooked 10 11 us up with Victim Services to make sure that we got the girls home, and that we got the supports that we were 12 needed.
-13 14 But, we weren't in B.C. so we sought -- I called Manitoba Victim Services and I said I'd like some 15 cultural trauma or culturally appropriate trauma 16 17 counselling, and they gave me one name, and that was Medicine Bear.
+is that at the time, the Chief of the Assembly of First Nations was Shawn Atleo.
+So, that was his traditional territory, and he actually got the Regional Chief in B.C. to help our family with the court system, with so much stuff, right, Mom?
+I can't remember her name, but she worked very closely with my mother to make sure -- Charlene Boleo (phon).

+8 So, she worked with my mother very closely to 9 help, just to make sure that my mother wasn't mistreated, 10 that they did the investigations properly.
+And, she hooked 11 us up with Victim Services to make sure that we got the 12 girls home, and that we got the supports that we were 13 needed.

+But, we weren't in B.C. so we sought -- I 14 15 called Manitoba Victim Services and I said I'd like some cultural trauma or culturally appropriate trauma 16 17 counselling, and they gave me one name, and that was Medicine Bear.
 And, at the time, they had a trauma 18 counsellor, and to me, she saved my life during that time.
 19 Colleen, she's so beautiful.
-And, all families, where their 20 loved ones go missing or when they find out what happened to 21 their loved ones, they need that, because it saved us, to 22 23 try and make sense of it all, just to function day-to-day.
-But, I remember when my mom called to tell me 24 what happened to Jennifer and that they found her, and we 25 were trying to figure out why they kept asking us, "Did she 1 break her ankle?
-Did she" -- you know, all these things, 2 and I'm, like, "Why are they asking that?
-What did he do to 3 her?"
-Why are they asking, you know, if she broke her 4 5 ankle?
+And, all families, where their 20 21 loved ones go missing or when they find out what happened to their loved ones, they need that, because it saved us, to 22 try and make sense of it all, just to function day-to-day.
+23 24 But, I remember when my mom called to tell me what happened to Jennifer and that they found her, and we 25 were trying to figure out why they kept asking us, "Did she break her ankle?
+Did she" -- you know, all these things, and I'm, like, "Why are they asking that?
+What did he do to her?"
+Why are they asking, you know, if she broke her ankle?